dmorse/pscfpp/README.md

    - A GPU accelerated pseudo-spectral solver for period microstructures.

-The one-dimensional finite different solver is useful for treating problems involving flat or curved interfaces, and cylindrical or spherical micelles.
-The executable for the this program is named pscf_fd.
+The one-dimensional finite different solver is useful for treating problems involving flat or curved interfaces, as well as cylindrical or spherical micelles.
+The executable for this program is named pscf_fd.

 The CPU-based pseudo-spectral solver for periodic microstructures is similar in most respects to the existing PSCF Fortran program, and provides similar level of performance.
 Like the Fortran program, it allows the user to search for a solution with any specified crystal system and space group symmetry, and provides efficient algorithms to relax the unit cell parameters so as to minimize the free energy.
-The new code can read and write the same file formats for representing a field in terms of symmetry-adapted basis functions as those used by the PSCF Fortran program.
-Currently, the most important features of the Fortran code that have not yet been reimplemented in the new codes are the "sweep" continuation feature and specialized code to represent point-particle solvents.
-Separate executables are used to solve 1, 2 and 3 dimensionally periodic structures, which are named pscf_pc1d, pscf_pc2d and pscf_pc3d, respectively.
+The new code can read and write the same file formats for representing a field as an expansion in symmetry-adapted basis functions or a values on a regular grid as those used by the PSCF Fortran program.
+Currently, the most important features of the Fortran code that have not yet been reimplemented in the new code are the "sweep" continuation feature and specialized code to represent point-particle solvents.
+Different executable files are used to solve 1, 2 and 3 dimensionally periodic structures, which are named pscf_pc1d, pscf_pc2d and pscf_pc3d, respectively.
 Here, "pc" stands for "periodic CPU".

-The GPU-accelerated pseudo-spectral solver for periodic structures is based on algorithms similar to those used in the CPU pseudo-spectral solver, but is somewhat less mature.
-Like the corresponding CPU code, the GPU-accelerated code allows the use of any unit cell type, including no-orthogonal unit cells, and automatic relaxation of unit cell parameters.
-The most important difference in features is that the GPU-accelerated code does yet allow the user to use symmetry-adapted basis functions to constrain the space group symmetry of the solution.
-The GPU accelerated programs for solving 1, 2 and 3 dimensionally periodic structures are named pscf_pg1d, pscf_pg2d and pscf_pg3d,
-respectively, where "pg" stands for "periodic GPU".
+The GPU-accelerated pseudo-spectral solver for periodic structures is based on algorithms similar to those used in the CPU pseudo-spectral code, but is somewhat less mature.
+Like the corresponding C++/CUDA CPU code, the GPU-accelerated code allows the use of any unit cell type, including no-orthogonal unit cells, and provides automatic relaxation of unit cell parameters.
+The most important difference in features is that the GPU-accelerated code does yet allow the user to use a representation in symmetry-adapted basis functions to constrain the space group symmetry of the solution.
+The GPU accelerated programs for solving 1, 2 and 3 dimensionally periodic structures are named pscf_pg1d, pscf_pg2d and pscf_pg3d, respectively, where "pg" stands for "periodic GPU".

 ## Getting the source code